filecoin-project/lotus-docs/content/en/storage-providers/get-started/tasks/index.md

 ## SnapDeal tasks

-SnapDeal sealing tasks are a special type of sealing tasks which allows an storage provider to takes empty committed sectors and places deal data into them.
+SnapDeal sealing tasks are a special type of sealing tasks which allows a storage provider to takes already committed sealed sectors and place deal data into them.

 ### Replica Update

+The Replica Update tasks is similar to the the PreCommit 2 task, with some additional logic that makes it impossible to know beforehand which bytes come out of the new sealed sector.
+This is to maintain security in the network.
+This task encodes the incoming unsealed data (deal data), into an existing sealed sector.

+### Prove Replica Update 1

+This task is similar to the Commit 1 task, only with slightly lighter proofs, because we only need to prove that we have encoded new data into the existing sealed sector.

-### Prove Replica Update
+### Prove Replica Update 2

+In the Prove Replica Update 2 phase, the output from the Prove Replica Update 1 task gets compressed into a smaller proof using zk-SNARKs.
+The zk-SNARK genereated after the Prove Replica Update 2 can verify that the new data is encoded in the new sealed sector, and is small enough to be suitable for a blockchain.
+The generation of the zk-SNARK can be done by the CPU or accelerated by using a GPU.

 ## Tips